HPBmla/Shift-Management/README.md

-# Shift Management Application
+# Shift Checker

-Shift Application is a RESTful API where several APIs are exposed to add shift codes, group codes and assign shifts to groups and to check if a certain shift belonging to a group is available or not.
+Shift Checker is a RESTful API where several APIs are exposed to add shift codes, group codes and assign shifts to groups and to check if a certain shift belonging to a group is available or not.
 A separate client application is also built for user to consume the exposed APIs.
 This repository can be viewed using the following URL

 [https://github.com/HPBmla/Shift-Management](https://github.com/HPBmla/Shift-Management)